MPIfR-BDG/edd_ansible/README.md

 ## Ansible for EDD provisioning
 ### EDD Core
 The core EDD consists of
-  * A master controller
+  * a master controller,
-  * A redis DB
+  * a redis DB,
-  * A docker registry
+  * a docker registry,
+	* a dhcp server,
-  * A ansibleinterface container running on every node of the system
+  * a ansibleinterface container running on every node of the system used to grant ansible access to the node to the amster controller.

 The basic_configuration.yml playbook will ensure the core system is up and running.
+It will also ensure certain configurations on the bare metal systems, e.g.
+	* Installing the correct certificates for the docker registry
+	* Installing the correct version of the nvidia driver

 Use
 `
 $ANSIBLE_CACHE_PLUGIN=memory ansible-playbook -i effelsberg basic_configuration.yml
 `
 to execute the playbook, respectively **also** use
 `
 $ANSIBLE_CACHE_PLUGIN=memory ansible-playbook -i effelsberg basic_configuration.yml --tags=build
 `